Ahmad-Mamoon/Web-Programming-Assignment-1/README.md

 ## Question 2: Freelancing Platform Catalogue

-Design a cross-browser compatible, responsive layout using CSS for browsing the catalogue of a freelancing platform.
+Design a cross-browser compatible, responsive layout using CSS for browsing the catalogue of a freelancing platform (PeoplePerHour).
 Include an external CSS file named `style.css`.

 ## Question 3: Job Application Web Form